Spanish FA boss Rubiales suspended by Fifa

 Rubiales has refused to resign after kissing forward Jenni Hermoso on the lips following Spain's Women's World Cup final win over England in Sydney.

-The federation has said it will take legal action over Hermoso's "lies".
+The federation also says it will take legal action over Hermoso's "lies".

 But Fifa has opted to "provisionally suspend Mr Luis Rubiales from all football-related activities at national and international level".